MicroFish91/node-fs-glob/CLI.md

 Search.

 grep is used to search text for patterns specified by the user.
 It is one of the most useful and powerful commands.
-There are often scenarios where you’ll be tasked to find a particular string or pattern within a file, but you don’t know where to start looking, that is where grep is extremely useful.
+There are often scenarios where you’ll be tasked to find a particular string or pattern within a file, but you don’t know where to start looking, that is where grep is extremely useful. grep is case sensitive.

 Syntax: grep [option(s)] pattern [file(s)]

-Common options: -i, -c, -n
+Common options: -i, -c, -n, -w

+-i: dont be case sensitive
+-w: exact match only
+-n: line number of match
+-r: recursive
+-l: file name of matches only
+-f: Takes search string/pattern from a file, one per line
+-e: search multiple strings/patterns at once
+-E: another way to search multiple strings/patterns at once -B {num} => -B 4 => see 4 lines before match
+-A {num} => -A 4 => see 4 lines after match
+-C {num} => -C 2 => 2 lines before and after match

+Example:

+cat > names.txt
+John Williams
+John Williamson

+grep "John Williams" names.txt
+John Williams
+John Williamson

+grep -w "John Williams" names.txt
+John Williams

+grep -w "John Williams" ./\*.txt

+file names of matches:
+grep -wirl "John Williams" ./

+num of occurences per file:
+grep -wirc "John Williams" ./

+history | grep "git commit" | grep "dotfile"

+grep -e "line" -e "above" -e "bash" test.txt

+grep -E "line|above|bash" test.txt

 ### man